matyukirank/Coffe-Panel/README.md

 # Coffe-Panel (Order Panel)

-Coffee panel on ordering progressive web application that allows users to order different beverages and have their order logged on a kitchen page.
+Coffee panel is an ordering progressive web application that allows users to order different beverages and have their order logged on a kitchen page.
 It also has administrative capabilities which include restocking of different beverages and deletion of other pending or completed orders

 The application makes use of Angular, Asp.net  core and SQL server.